Nowhere in the world offers such a variety of scenery, culture, wildlife and adventure.

 - What our customers say

-The main attractions in the city itself are close to the centre, with the Plaza de la Cultura being the social hub of the city.
+Whilst San Jose isn’t the main place to see on a holiday to Costa Rica, there are many attractions in the city.
+The main sights in San Jose are close to the centre, with the Plaza de la Cultura being the social hub of the city.
 The most impressive sight in the city itself is the Teatro Nacional, built in the 1890s, with a beautiful neoclassical façade and a lavish interior.
-There are regular concert and operaperformances in the theatre.
+There are regular concert and opera performances in the theatre.
 The Jade Museum holds an impressive collection of jade jewellery and carvings.
 The Museum of Pre-Columbian Gold contains many fine gold items, especially from the Diquis culture from southern Costa Rica.
+Other things to do in San Jose include visiting contemporary art galleries in Barrio Amón and strolling around Parque la Sabana.

 - Population: 350,000